 Victoria has a clinical background working within the NHS and also has experience working in the international health sector with a special interest in reducing health inequalities and adoption of new technology.

-Outside of work, Emma enjoys playing sport, going to bingo and spending time with her family.
+Outside of work, Emma enjoys spending time with her family.

 Jon Harrison, Service Delivery Support Officer